Info: All changes from the Fast-track Approvals Amendment Act 2025 are now in force

 The Fast-track Approvals Act 2024 defines the Fast-track process.

-The Fast-track Approvals Amendment Act 2025 amends the Fast-track Approvals Act 2024.
-It brings a range of process and timing changes, including changes to consultation and timeframes and providing for Government Policy Statements and Ministerial directions.
+The Fast-track Approvals Amendment Act 2025 brings a range of process and timing changes to Fast-track Approvals Act 2024.
+These include changes to consultation, application information, and timeframes, and provision for Government Policy Statements and Ministerial directions.

 Expert panels are independent decision-making bodies set up for each Fast-track project.
 The panel convener appoints a panel for each project, including a person nominated by the relevant local authorities.